kobkonuk/laptop1_dotfiles/README.md

 //Why does waybar say "Kob" because its what my vietnamese uncle calls me because he cant say Jakob. just change the "config" file in the waybar directory to whatever u want

+//NEOVIM error, file not found or whatever.
+ALSO PACKER INSTALLATION!!!!

+//NVIM OVER HERE!!!

+run this

+git clone --depth 1 https://github.com/wbthomason/packer.nvim/ ~/.local/share/nvim/site/pack/packer/start/packer.nvim

+do this and uhh, it should work. if it says there is already something there, please cd into ~/.local/share/nvim/site/pack/packer/start/

+and do rm -rf packer.nvim   //if it says permission denied do sudo rm -rf packer.nvim

+please dont accidentally type sudo rm -rf /

+!!!!
+NVIMNVIM!!!

 I WILL BRAINSTORM and think if there are more issues